secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q3/index.html.md

 Throughout the month we will be covering a variety of different topics.
 A great place to get started is filling out your Individual Growth Plan and setting up an Epic to track career develpment as well as an Achievement Tracker.

 Week 2 in August will be all about setting up your career development.
-Check out the videos below to learn more as well as the [pathway on GitLab Learn].
+Check out the videos below to learn more.

 ### Epics for Tracking Career Development